-Heartburn is a symptom that rarely has anything to do with your heart.
-It occurs when you feel a burning sensation in your chest that is often accompanied by a bitter taste in your throat or mouth.
-Symptoms of heartburn may get worse after you eat a large meal or when you are lying down.
-In general, the symptoms of heartburn can be treated successfully at home.
+Heartburn is a burning sensation in your chest that often occurs with a bitter taste in your throat or mouth.
+The symptoms of heartburn may get worse after you eat a large meal or when you’re lying down.
+In general, you can successfully treat the symptoms of heartburn at home.
 However, if frequent heartburn makes it difficult to eat or swallow, your symptoms may be a sign of a more serious medical condition.

-In some people the cardiac sphincter does not function properly or it becomes weakened.
+In some people, the cardiac sphincter doesn’t function properly or it becomes weakened.
 This leads to contents from the stomach leaking back into the esophagus.
 Stomach acids can irritate the esophagus and cause symptoms of heartburn.
 This condition is known as reflux.

-Heartburn can also be caused by a hiatal hernia.
+Heartburn can also be the result of a hiatal hernia.
 This happens when part of the stomach pushes through the diaphragm and into the chest.